ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tags/retrieve.rst

     GET /v2/tags/{tagName}/victims

-For example, the query below will retrieve all of the Victims associated with the ``Nation State`` tag:
+For example, the query below will return all of the Victims associated with the ``Nation State`` Tag:

 .. code::